 Mar del Plata

 Situated on the coast of South America, there are naturally a number of resort towns where you can relax on the sand with the sun for company.
 The largest of these is Mar del Plata, which attracts tourists en masse every year.

 Unique Activities in Argentina

-Another good way to get an idea of things to do in Argentina is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Argentina.
+They work directly with local tour operators in Argentina, so you won’t have to scour the internet or roam around town trying to find the best deal.

 The train network in Argentina is limited but extremely cheap, making it a decent budget option.
 A great tourist voyage is the ‘Train of the Clouds’ in the northwest province of Salta, which passes a number of smaller towns on its way to the border with Chile and takes you to extreme altitudes.

 You may also want the flexibility to stop in smaller towns between the major cities.
 If you decide you want to rent a car in Argentina, you can use DiscoverCars to compare offers from the major car rental agencies in the region.

 Backpacking Tours in Argentina

 Though part of the fun of backpacking Argentina is exploring on your own, there are situations, especially when venturing off the tourist trail, when it does make sense to go with a guide or a small group.